JCMais/JCMais/README.md

 ✍ [Blog](https://jonathancardoso.com/)

-🤩 Perfect job would be 50% Backend, 30% DevOps, and 20% Front
+🤩 Perfect job would be 50% Backend, 30% DevOps, and 20% Frontend

 🌐 You can also find me at:
   - [twitter](https://twitter.com/_jonathancardos)